 - Upper small intestine

-The glandular region of the stomach produces acid but also produces natural defenses such as mucous and bicarbonate to buffer the acid and protect the cells in that region.
+The glandular region of the stomach produces acid but also produces natural defences such as mucous and bicarbonate to buffer the acid and protect the cells in that region.
 In contrast, the nonglandular “squamous” region is not protected by these factors.

 Management Factors Associated with Ulcers in Horses